indrekots/indrekots.github.io/_posts/articles/2017-09-17-how-to-write-a-good-commit-message.md

 If you're like me, you'd choose the third option.
 The main takeaway is that commit messages should be written for other developers—or for the future you—so they could understand why you introduced these changes.

+Unfortunately, often times we find ourselves faced with the first option.
+This becomes even more aggravating when we're under a tight deadline while trying to fix an obscure bug in production.
+Jez Humble and David Farley, the authors of [Continuous Delivery](https://amzn.to/2MvKfSP "Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation"), had the following to say about commit messages.

+> There is no prize for writing the shortest commit message.
+A Couple of medium-to-long sentences with an overview of what you were doing will often save you many times the effort later on.

 Writing code is a team effort.
 Even your hobby project has at least two developers working on it—you and the future you.